From the mountains of Wadi Bani Awf to exploring the capital of Muscat, these are the most beautiful places to visit in Oman on your first trip!

 Flying to Oman

-Flying to Oman is really easy from the UK (or anywhere else around the world!)
+Flying to Oman is very easy from the UK (or anywhere else around the world!)

-Flight time is around 7 hours so it really isn’t a super long flight.
+Flight time is around 7 hours so it is a relatively quick flight and perfect for a holiday.
 However, because of the time difference you do land at night, so make sure you factor this in when booking your trip.
+It’s always best to get an airport pickup or a taxi as it’s late at night.

 Dunes by Al Nahda